 Help safeguard the UK’s built heritage

-- Demonstrations of the Strategic Stone Study website.
-Historic England
+- Demonstrations of the Strategic Stone Study website from Historic England

-- How to select the correct stone for building repair.
-English Stone Forum
+- Useful guidance from the English Stone Forum on how to select the correct stone for building repair

 - Support and assistance to historic environment practitioners from IHBC as well as free copies of their journal 'Context'